 The island state of Tasmania has some of the finest brown trout fishing in the world in remote lakes and rivers

-Patagonia in South America (which straddles both countries) is one of my favourite regions to fish for trout.
-Cool clear rivers and lakes teem with willing rainbows and browns and the occasional brook trout.
+Patagonia in South America (which straddles both countries) is one of my favorite regions to fish for them.
+All of the Andean region offers good fishing: from the footsteps of Mount Aconcagua to Tierra Del Fuelgo, cool clear rivers and lakes teem with willing rainbow trout and brown trout, as well as the occasional brook trout.

 France, Spain, Slovenia and Italy all offer excellent brown trout fishing in the more mountainous regions.